CIVIL WAR PRESERVATION BALL

 Twenty-seven organizations benefited from the VDE’s volunteer service in 2016.
 The Gettysburg National Military Park benefitted the most, with 875 hours of service, more than one-fourth of the dancers’ 3,480 total hours.
 The primary purpose of the VDE is to raise money for historic preservation and education projects, and to promote visitation to historic sites.
 Since 2001, the VDE has helped to raise over $260,000 for over fifty projects, and its programs have attracted thousands of visitors to historic sites.

-The 30th Annual National Civil War Ball, the original and official ball of Remembrance Day in Gettysburg, was held at the Eisenhower Hotel.
+The 30th Annual Original Civil War Ball, on Remembrance Day in Gettysburg, was held at the Eisenhower Hotel.
 Guests from across the country danced the night away to the music of the Philadelphia Brigade Band.
 The dance instruction was led by Larry Keener-Farley, Rebecca Kesler, and Gary Peyre-Ferry.
 Among the guests was an old friend, Phil Troll, the original dance master of the ball.
 Over the years, this ball has raised more than $85,000 for preservation work at Gettysburg National Military Park.

 Philip Troll, the original dance master of the ball, returned for the thirtieth anniversary of the ball and danced with VDE member Rebecca Kesler.